-Majority defends World Bank boss over negative effect of PPA agreement signed under mahama govt
+Majority defends World Bank boss over negative effect of PPA agreement signed under Mahama govt

 Paul Twum Barimah commended the World Bank representative in Ghana for boldly pointing out the anomaly to the ex-president and exposing the rot perpetrated during the tenure of the NDC in government.

+These wasteful payments are putting pressure on Ghana’s foreign currency reserves and the exchange rate.

-The Member of Parliament for Dormaa East, Paul Apraku Twum Barimah is further calling on government to prosecute and sanction all signatories who negotiated the IPPS on behalf of the government of Ghana for causing financial loss to the state.
+The Member of Parliament for Dormaa East, Paul Apraku Twum Barimah, is further calling on the government to prosecute and sanction all signatories who negotiated the IPPS on behalf of the government of Ghana for causing financial loss to the state.